Zykkl/zykkl/zyApproved.md

 Just send a mail to [zybadge@zykkl.tk](mailto:zybadge@zykkl.tk) and wait for a response.
 It shouldn't take more than 72 hours to get the badge.
 If it does I'll let you know in time.

+## Can't anyone just copy the code to their own file without you knowing?

+They can but it won't help much because I will make a list with all approved documentations or other files.

 ## Approvals
 <a href="https://github.com/Zykkl/zykkl/blob/main/zyApproved.md#zyapproved-" class="no_underline"><img src="https://us-east-1.tixte.net/uploads/zykkl.hates-you.xyz/zyApproved-nobg.png"  width="32" height="32" align="center"> <span>ZyApproved Documentation</span></a>